… but I believe that music can change a life, because it changed mine.

 Mark Harrison: Contemporary Music Theory – A Complete Harmony and Theory Method for the Pop and Jazz Musician

 (Hal Leonard, 1999)

-While there’s a mountain of resources on harmony in classical music, Mark Levine’s is one of the few that really nails contemporary harmony.
-Ostensibly an instruction book in playing jazz piano, it’s also a great introduction to harmony in popular music for all kinds of musicians.
-You’ll want to be able to score read and have a pretty solid understanding of music theory to make the most of this book.
+Mark Levine’s The Jazz Piano Book does a great job of discussing harmony in popular music to a more advanced level.
+On the surface, it’s an instruction book about playing jazz piano, but it’s also a great look at some more advanced techniques you can use as a popular musician.
+You’ll want to be able to score read and have a decent understanding of music theory to make the most of this book.

 While original melodies can come only from the depths of a composer’s imagination, there’s no getting round the fact that there are principles on which well-balanced and well-structured melodies are based.
 Jack Perricone’s book explores comprehensively how these principles apply to melodic writing in popular songwriting.
 Some score-reading ability is helpful, but he covers enough theory and background that an extensive understanding of music theory isn’t necessary.
 His topics include melodic structure, melodic motifs, rhythm and how melody and harmony work together.

 About as old-school as they come, Johann Joseph Fux (yes, that’s his real name) wrote the Gradus Ad Parnassum, a historic treatise on the art of counterpoint, in 1725.
 Counterpoint is all about how melodic lines fit together and an essential skill in all styles of songwriting.
 If you’re interested in diving deep into the theory of how to write effective melodic lines over your song’s bass line, Alfred Mann’s modern translation of the original text is really worthwhile.